iliapnmrv/react-native-urovo/README.md

 ### resetScannerParameters

-Resets to factory default settings for all barcode symbology types.
+Resets all barcode settings to their factory defaults.

 ```ts
 import { resetScannerParameters } from 'react-native-urovo';